desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

-To publish a piece of information about the Child zone in an authenticated fashion, the Child DNS Operator MUST publish one or more Signaling Records at the Child's Signaling Name under each Signaling Domain.
+To publish a piece of information about the Child zone in an authenticated fashion, the Child DNS Operator MUST publish one or more Signaling Records at a Signaling Name under each Signaling Domain.

 Signaling Records MUST be accompanied by RRSIG records created with the corresponding Signaling Zone's key(s).
 The type and contents of these Signaling Records are detailed in (#signalingrecords).

-The Signaling Name is identical to the Child name, with the final root label removed.
+The Signaling Name identifies the Child and the Signaling Type.
+It is identical to the Child name (with the final root label removed), prefixed with a label containing the Signaling Type.

 # Bootstrapping a DNSSEC Delegation